• Follow

 Learn More

-• Mass Response of Tumor Cells As a Biomarker for Rapid Therapy Guidance (TraveraRTGx)
+• Mass Response of Tumor Cells as a Biomarker for Rapid Therapy Guidance (TraveraRTGx)

 The primary objective of this study, sponsored by Travera Inc. in Massachusetts, is to validate whether the mass response biomarker has potential to predict response of patients to specific therapies or therapeutic combinations using isolated tumor cells from various specimen formats including malignant fluids such as pleural effusions and ascites, core needle biopsies, fine needle aspirates, or resections.